The Adventure Zone: Graduation (2019–2021)

-Ethersea and switch to seasonal format (2021–)
+Ethersea (2021–2022)

 Before the finale of Graduation, Griffin McElroy confirmed in an interview with Brennan Lee Mulligan that the fourth season of Adventure Zone would also be played in the Dungeons & Dragons 5th edition system, and would involve ships.
 The campaign's name, Ethersea, and a brief trailer were released on May 3, 2021.
 The series is set in and around the submarine city of Founder's Wake, for which Griffin McElroy drew inspiration from a number of sources including The Eternal Darkness: A Personal History of Deep-Sea Exploration by Robert Ballard.
 A special primer episode was released on October 12 for the Maximum Fun Block Party, introducing new listeners to the podcast and suggesting where to begin- with Justin recommending Ethersea, Griffin recommending Balance, Clint recommending Amnesty and Travis recommending his experimental arc Dust.
 An Imbalance mini-series was released in November 2021 under a new moniker, The Zone of Adventure.
 The game featured Aabria Iyengar as DM and released on YouTube rather than through the Maximum Fun network.
 The series also included video of the players, rather than being recorded simply as a podcast.
 Ethersea continued to air alongside it during November.

 There were several formatting changes brought into effect for Ethersea.
 Unlike previous arcs, in which world-building was undertaken privately by the GM, the world-building for Ethersea was a collaborative effort.
 This took the form of a five-episode prologue using the game system The Quiet Year, with the campaign proper beginning on July 8.
 The McElroys were able to hire Rachel Jacobs to handle post production of the series rather than editing it themselves, which made it possible for them to switch to a weekly rather than biweekly schedule.

 With the pandemic still underway in the United States, the McElroys began a limited return to live shows, with performances at Emerald City Comic Con in 2021, as well as "live and virtual" remote shows.
-These used a variety of systems, The latter performance returning to the "Hootenanny" continuity seen in occasional live shows since 2019.
+These used a variety of systems and settings, with some returning to the Hootenanny continuity seen in occasional live shows since 2019.
 This was followed by the "Fancy Takes Flight Tour" from March to July 2022, which featured several Adventure Zone performances across the United States, along with other McElroy family shows.
+Future live shows performed after the original run of Ethersea would broadly maintain the format- using one-shots in unique settings and occasionally reprising Hootenanny.